FC Saksan

-FC Saksan was a Moldovan professional football club based in Ceadîr-Lunga, Gagauzia.
+FC Saksan is a Moldovan professional football club based in Ceadîr-Lunga, Gagauzia.
 They last played in the Liga 1, the second tier of Moldovan football.
-On 28 May 2025, Saksan promoted to the top tier after a 4–0 victory over Speranis.

-They merged and became Politehnica UTM in 2025.
+On 28 May 2025, Saksan promoted to the top tier after a 4–0 victory over Speranis.Two days later they became Politehnica UTM and relocated to Chișinău.On 15 May 2026 they received the license and enrolled for the 2026–27 Moldovan Liga 2 season as CSCT FC Saksan.